cszlucas/docker-react/README.md

 `git init` in directory you want to create new git repository.
 Then add all the work you want and commit.
+`git remote add origin git@github.com:cszlucas/docker-react.git` //add a remote repository(the one you link in) that were calling origin.
+`git push origin master`